 There are several pantries as well as social service agencies that operate in the county.
 A number of resources are administered.
 They offer free boxes of food, applications to public aid such as EBT cards from food stamps, and other support.
 Some of the centers include the following.

 - PathStone may have up to a 2 day supply of fruits, canned goods, and more.
 Dial (800) 624 - 1432.

 - The Main Street Pantry is for low income families, single moms and people in poverty.
 Phone - (609) 625 – 9446.

 Other locations are in the county too.
 The hours and application process varies.
-Read Atlantic County pantries.
+Read Atlantic County free food pantries.